y6rock/newtechstock/docs/ignore/tasks/task_breakdown.md

 - Successful PayPal payment leads to confirmation page, not cancellation.
 - Invoice is sent properly.
 - Cancellation/error are handled separately.

+### 13. Search icon magnifying glass overlapping text

+Context:
+In the Categories manager page, the search input has a magnifying glass icon placed inside the input field.
+The problem is that the placeholder text overlaps with the icon, making the text unreadable and visually messy.

+Goal:
+Fix the CSS/layout of the search input so that the placeholder text and typed text are properly aligned and do not overlap with the icon.

+Do:
+1) Locate the search input in the Categories manager page toolbar (likely in src/**/manager/**/categories/**).
+2) Adjust the input padding so that there is sufficient left padding to accommodate the icon.
+For example:
+   - Add padding-left equal to or slightly larger than the icon width + margin (e.g., 2rem or 32px).
+3) If the icon is absolutely positioned inside the input container, ensure:
+   - The container is `position: relative`.
+   - The icon is `position: absolute; left: 8px; top: 50%; transform: translateY(-50%);`.
+4) The input text should never overlap the icon, including placeholder and user-entered text.

+Acceptance Criteria:
+- Placeholder and typed text are fully visible and do not overlap with the icon.
+- Icon remains vertically centered and aligned correctly.
+- Layout is consistent across desktop and mobile breakpoints.
+- No visual regressions on other inputs or toolbars.

+Scope:
+Limit the changes to the search input CSS or its immediate wrapper.
+No refactors or unrelated style changes.

+Cursor Prompt:
+Fix the text overlap with the search icon inside the search input on the Categories manager page by adjusting padding and icon positioning.